 - Family history of heart disease

-Wome n may be at risk for coronary MVD if they have lower than normal estrogen levels at any point in their adult lives.
-Low estrogen levels before menopause can raise younger women's risk for coronary MVD and can be caused by stress and also a functioning problem with the ovaries.
+Women may be at risk for coronary MVD if they have lower than normal estrogen levels at any point in their adult lives.
+Low estrogen levels before menopause can raise younger women's risk for coronary MVD and can be caused by stress and a functioning problem with the ovaries.

 Women who have high blood pressure before menopause, especially high systolic blood pressure, are at increased risk for coronary MVD.
-After menopause, women tend to have more of the traditional risk factors for atherosclerosis, which also puts them at higher risk for coronary MVD.
+Women who experience intense or irregular menopause symptoms also may be more likely to develop heart issues.
+After menopause, women tend to have more of the traditional risk factors for atherosclerosis, which may also put them at higher risk for coronary MVD.

-Women who have heart disease are more likely to have a worse outcome, such as a heart attack, if they also have anemia because anemia is thought to slow the growth of cells needed to repair damaged blood vessels.
+People who have heart disease are more likely to have a worse outcome, such as a heart attack, if they also have anemia.
+This is because anemia is thought to slow the growth of cells needed to repair damaged blood vessels.

 What are the signs and symptoms of coronary microvascular disease?

 Other signs and symptoms of coronary MVD are:

 People who experience coronary MVD symptoms often first notice them during their routine daily activities and times of mental stress.
 They occur less often during physical activity or exertion.
 This differs from disease of the major coronary arteries and main branches, in which symptoms usually first appear during physical activity.
 If you have coronary MVD, learn the warning signs of a heart attack and the warning signs of a heart attack in women.

 Your doctor or other health care professional will diagnose coronary MVD based on your medical history, a physical exam and test results.
 You will also be evaluated for any risk factors for heart disease including high cholesterol, metabolic syndrome, diabetes and being overweight or obese.